codefirst/as_profile_setting/README.markdown

 Install
 ----------------

-Put this plugin into plugins directry of your AsakusaSatellite
+Put this plugin into plugins directory of your AsakusaSatellite